 Sparebanken Møre exhibits good capitalisation.
-At YE 2009, the Tier 1 and total capital ratios, as calculated under Basel II's standardised approach, stood at 11.6% and 13.4%, respectively.
-The improvement from 9.1% and 10.8% reported at YE 2008 is largely due to a NOK277 million Tier 1 hybrid issue that was raised in the market in August 2009.
+At YE 2010, the Tier 1 and total capital ratios, as calculated under Basel II's standardised approach, stood at 11.9% and 13.6%, respectively.
+These levels were strengthened in August 2009 with a NOK277 million Tier 1 hybrid issue that was raised in the market and are above the bank's board stated minimum targets of 10% for Tier 1 ratio and 12% total capital ratio.

-We view this measure positively as it strengthens the bank's capital buffer to withstand potential credit losses.
-However, we caution that the quality to absorb losses of hybrid capital is below that of pure equity.
+We view the bank's capital buffer as adequate to withstand potential credit losses.
+However, hybrid capital made up close to 15% of the bank's Tier 1 capital at YE 2010, which is the maximum amount that can be included in Tier 1 in Norway.
+We caution that the quality to absorb losses of hybrid capital is below that of pure equity.
 In addition, these instruments could be excluded from Tier 1 capital according to the Basel Committee's propositions as they are currently presented.
-At YE 2009 hybrid capital made up 15% of the bank's Tier 1 capital, which is the maximum amount that can be included in Tier 1 in Norway.